goochjs/goochjs.github.io/_posts/2017-09-24-brecon-beacons-abergavenny-pen-y-fan.md

 The path dropped back down the hillside a little to pick up the towpath running alongside the Monmouthshire and Brecon Canal, which is cut into the hillside and snakes along the valley.
 This was the closest point to Llangyndir, so our injured walker left us to pick up his car.
 The rest of us followed the tow path for quite a long time, certainly long enough for us to begin to want some variety underfoot.
 That said, it was drizzling by this time and the trees beside the canal kept us dry.

 Eventually, we left the canal and the path climbed up through woodland and fields of grumpy cows, before dropping down towards Talybont Reservoir.
-The last half mile was a little fiddly, as the path was unclear but we finally reached the YHA.
+The last half mile was a bit fiddly, as the path was unclear but we finally reached the YHA.

 It was fortunate that we had the extra car, as the food in the YHA was a little uninspiring.
 We instead drove the two miles north to [The White Hart] at Talybont-on-Usk for dinner.